nerve-sparks/iris_android/Readme.md

 - Speech To Text: Support for Speech-to-Text functionality.
 - Default Model Selection: Set a default model to load automatically on startup.

+## Optimizing Your Experience with Iris

+The performance of Iris is directly influenced by the size, speed, and compute requirements of the models you use.
+These factors also impact the overall user experience.
+For a faster and smoother experience, consider downloading smaller models.

+**Example Recommendation:**
+On opening the app, users can download suggested models to optimize performance based on their preferences and device capabilities.

+---

+#### Note:

+- Smaller models are ideal for quicker interactions but may compromise slightly on response quality.
+- Larger models offer more comprehensive responses but require higher compute power and may result in slower speeds.
+- Choose a model that best balances speed and quality for your specific use case.

+---

+#### Disclaimer:

+- Iris may produce **inaccurate results** depending on the complexity of queries and model limitations.
+- Performance and accuracy are influenced by the size and type of model selected.

 ## Build

 - Download Android studio